maccheroncelli/TRM-TABLE-DATA/README.md

 ---

-# TRM Forensic Data Harvester
+# TRM Table Data Harvester

 This Python script automates the process of copying 'Related IP' data found in TRM Forensic when reviewing a blockchain address in 'Blockchain Explorer'.
 It utilizes PyQt5 for the GUI, allowing users to specify coordinates for data selection and automatically pastes the extracted information into Notepad++.